As the U.S. House marches towards impeachment, Senate questions next move

 Judiciary Chairman Jerrold Nadler said Democrats had to take action because Trump had endangered the U.S. Constitution, jeopardized national security and undermined the integrity of the 2020 election.

-The impeachment articles do not draw on other contentious aspects of the Republican president’s tenure, such as his efforts to impede former Special Counsel Robert Mueller’s Russia probe.
+The articles of impeachment do not draw on other, more contentious aspects of the Republican president’s tenure, such as his efforts to impede former Special Counsel Robert Mueller’s Russia probe.
 Democratic lawmakers who represent more conservative districts have argued that the focus should stay on Ukraine.

 “I think you’ll see virtually all the Democrats support these articles,” said Representative David Cicilline, who chairs a House Judiciary subcommittee.

-Republicans say Democrats have yet to prove that Trump tried to pressure Ukrainian President Volodimir Zelenskiy to investigate Democratic presidential candidate Joe Biden in a July telephone call.
+Republicans say Democrats have yet to prove that Trump tried to pressure Ukrainian President Volodymyr Zelenskiy in a July 25 telephone call to investigate former Vice President Joe Biden, a leading candidate for the 2020 Democratic presidential nomination.

-“It’s just as likely the president had good reasons to say what he did on the phone call as nefarious reasons that the Democrats think,” Republican Representative Debbie Lesko said.
+“It’s just as likely the president had good reasons to say what he did on the phone call as nefarious reasons that the Democrats think,” said Republican Representative Debbie Lesko.

 Trump has maintained that he did nothing wrong and that Democrats are trying to undo his victory in the 2016 election.